 How much money do you need to live comfortably in Philadelphia?

-Baseline requirement is ~$48.4k/yr pre-tax.
-Many single adults target **$60k–$65k** to include savings and non-essentials — more if renting above the median.1
+The baseline requirement is about $48.4k/yr pre-tax.
+Most single adults target $60k–$65k to cover savings and non-essentials, more if renting above the median.1

 Sources